THINGS YOU NEED TO KNOW…

 If you’re an adult recreational skater and you seem to be skidding and sliding sideways a lot, you probably need your blades sharpened.
 Find a reputable skate sharpener, one who sharpens blades for competitive skaters.
 Ask for medium sharp edges with a shallow hollow grind.
 This will give you easy maneuverability, and yet still have the ability to hold a deep curve.
 (Advanced competitive skaters, who skate for hours each day, ask for sharper edges).

-For a great NJ skate shop, try Beacon Hill Skate Shop.
+For a great NJ skate shop, try Polar Skate Shop.
 Ask for Greg!

 WHAT TO WEAR